Wilson Carvalho

 He spent his youth with Fulham, Stevenage and Port Vale.
-He spent 2012 to 2019 playing for a multitude of non-league clubs, including: North Greenford United, Hemel Hempstead Town, Ilkeston, Corby Town, Canvey Island, Kettering Town, Oxford City and Stratford Town.
-With Corby Town he won the Southern League Premier Division title in 2014–15 and he lifted the Southern League Cup with Stratford Town in 2019.
+He spent 2012 to 2019 playing for a multitude of non-League clubs, including: North Greenford United, Hemel Hempstead Town, Ilkeston, Corby Town, Canvey Island, Kettering Town, Oxford City and Stratford Town.
+With Corby Town, he won the Southern League Premier Division title in 2014–15, and he lifted the Southern League Cup with Stratford Town in 2019.
 He was signed by Accrington Stanley in July 2019 and made his debut in the English Football League the following month.
 He joined Macclesfield Town in September 2020, though the club were liquidated later in the month.
-He then signed for Hampton & Richmond Borough in October 2020.
-He played for Hendon and Walton Casuals in the 2021–22 campaign, and then spent time with Hayes & Yeading United, Westfield and Kings Langley the following season.
+He signed for Hampton & Richmond Borough in October 2020.
+He played for Hendon and Walton Casuals in the 2021–22 campaign and later played for Hayes & Yeading United, Westfield, Kings Langley and Spalding United.